google-fabric/galley/README.md

 `"container_port:host_port"` or `"container_port"`.
 If a host port is ommitted, Docker will assign a random host port to proxy in.
 Alternately, can be a hash of environment name to array of port values.

-**restart**: If true, applies a Docker `RestartPolicy` of “always” to the container.
+**restart**: Boolean.
+If true, applies a Docker `RestartPolicy` of “always” to the container.
 Default is false.

 **source**: String path to a source code directory inside the container.
 If `-s` is provided to `galley run`, Galley will bind that directory to the source directory in the container.

-**stateful**: If true, Galley will not remove the container in `galley run` or `galley cleanup`, even if it is stale or missing links.
-Can be overridden by the `--unprotectStateful` flag.
+**stateful**: Boolean.
+If true, Galley will not remove the container in `galley run` or `galley cleanup`, even if it is stale or missing links.
+Can be overridden for a command by the `--unprotectStateful` flag.
 Default is false.

 **user**: User to run the container as.

 **volumesFrom**: Array of services whose containers should be volume-mounted into this service’s container.
 Alternately, can be a hash of environment name to array of service names.

+### .galleycfg reference

+*Documentation needed*

 ## Additional Info